Institute for Contemporary Art, Zagreb in collaboration with the

 Institute for Contemporary Art has raised the age limit to 40 years, for the contestants in Croatia in 2017.

 The Young Visual Artists Awards program was established over several years as an international network of similar awards with support from the Trust for Mutual Understanding, a US foundation.
 Today 12 European countries are part of this network: Czech Republic, Slovakia, Croatia, Kosovo, Serbia, Macedonia, Bosnia and Herzegovina, Slovenia, Albania, Bulgaria, Hungary, and Montenegro… In 2015, Residency Unlimited (RU) was engaged as the organizer of the YVAA program and host of the NY residency program.

 Documentation sent to the competition will not be returned.
 It will be become archived in Radoslav Putar Award Archive at the Institute for Contemporary Art.

-During February 2020, there will be workshops organized at the Institute for Contemporary Art and on-line, with the instructions on how to apply.
+During February/March 2021, there will be on-line workshops organized, with the instructions on how to apply.